 A primary focus of the Center for Great Public Schools is educator-driven evaluations.
 Toward that end, the Center is engaged in a partnership with the Oregon Department of Education in developing two pilot districts on teacher evaluation with an emphasis on supporting ongoing professional growth for teachers.
-Additionally, the Center is supporting Continue Reading
+Additionally, the Center is supporting the 12 other Continue Reading

 All around the state, Achievement Compact Advisory Committees are working hard on developing their 2013-14 achievement compacts and accompanying report.
 Please be sure to share the following information with your local Advisory Committee!